The State of the Hourly Worker:

 There isn’t much difference in generational perceptions about work-life balance being the key to job satisfaction.
 Younger workers value it as much as Gen-X do: 78 percent of those 18-34 said work-life balance was key to job satisfaction, compared to 74 percent of those 35-54 years of age.

-However, when it comes to scheduling, there are significant differences between the generations.
+However, when it comes to workforce scheduling, there are significant differences between the generations that will be important to keep in mind this next decade and beyond.
 As noted in the charts below, younger workers reported wanting more flexibility in choosing when to work, and they valued consistency in scheduling more than their older colleagues.
 Perhaps more surprising is younger workers are even more willing to trade pay to have more control over the days and times they work.

-How Important Are Work Schedules to Hourly Workers?
+How Do Work Schedules Impact Hourly Employee Satisfaction?

 Work schedules heavily influence hourly employee satisfaction and retention because they impact life more directly and more frequently than any other aspect of work.
 Earning potential, parenting schedules, social lives, and quality of life are all directly affected by the work schedule.
 In other words, the work schedule directly affects work-life balance because it has a huge impact on how people are able to manage their time.